 - It’s a great alternative to Spotlight for MacOS.

 Unlike many Linux application launchers in this list, Rofi is equally rewarding to new Linux users.
 Learning this as a newbie Linux user isn’t so hard, and the result is much more than satisfactory.
-From supporting regex, glob matching, fuzzy search to providing remote machine accesses via ssh, Rofi does it all and many more.
+From supporting regex, glob matching, and fuzzy search to providing remote machine access via ssh, Rofi does it all and many more.